jesusleon1995/dinero/doc/README.md

-Dinero Core 1.0.X.X
+Fucking Core 1.0.X.X
 =====================

-This is the official reference wallet for Dinero digital currency and comprises the backbone of the Dinero peer-to-peer network.
-You can [download Dinero Core](https://www.dinerocoin.org/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Fucking digital currency and comprises the backbone of the Fucking peer-to-peer network.
+You can [download Fucking Core](https://www.fuckingcoin.org/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Dinero on your native platform.
+The following are some helpful notes on how to run Fucking on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/dinero-qt` (GUI) or
+- `bin/fucking-qt` (GUI) or
-- `bin/dinerod` (headless)
+- `bin/fuckingd` (headless)

 ### Windows

-Unpack the files into a directory, and then run dinero-qt.exe.
+Unpack the files into a directory, and then run fucking-qt.exe.

 ### OS X

-Drag Dinero-Qt to your applications folder, and then run Dinero-Qt.
+Drag Fucking-Qt to your applications folder, and then run Fucking-Qt.

 Building
 ---------------------
-The following are developer notes on how to build Dinero Core on your native platform.
+The following are developer notes on how to build Fucking Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)